 For each note in EXHALE Loops, adjust the tune, pan, volume, reverse, and playback controls.
 For even more customization, consider adjusting the formant shift, ADSR, playback speed, and EQ.
 Take things one step further with a number of advanced settings like monophonic mode and velocity sensitivity.

-Slices has 13 unique sounds, each of them mapped to a note ranging from C2 through C3.
-Unlikes Loops, however, sounds here are generated differently.
+Slices Mode has 13 unique sounds, each of them mapped to a note ranging from C2-C3.
+Unlike Loops Mode, however, sounds here are generated differently.
 In this mode, the initial sample is sliced up into a number of different bits, enabling an entirely new set of ways to play your sounds.

 Discover how to use these three modes to create a track in Ableton Live with EXHALE.

-For novice gearheads, EXHALE has compiled everything you need in its intuitive main page.
-Navigate the four macro sliders (each mapped to the main parameters), presets browser, and the engine’s 3 modes.
+For novice gearheads, EXHALE has compiled everything you need with its intuitive main page.
+Navigate the four macro sliders (each mapped to the main parameters), presets browser, and the engine’s three Modes.

 Each preset in EXHALE — whether custom or from the library — can have two separate sound sources: source A and source B. Within each source, it’s simple to control the pan, volume, EQ, tuning, and ADSR envelope.

-If you’re in Notes mode, select from 4 different pages of source sounds (namely one shot, pads, tape 1, and tape 2).
+If you’re in Notes Mode, select from four different pages of source sounds (namely one-shot, pads, tape 1, and tape 2).
 To access these sounds, just click on the source menu in the panel window.

 This specially-designed panel regulates the rhythmic modulation in your sound.
 Based on the mod effects you set up, it’ll determine what this modulation changes.